ACB Resource Page

 We promote a consumer-directed service model, which allows people to obtain direct experience and make their own informed decisions.

-To get more information about Alliance for Technology Access, please click HERE
+To get more information, go to Alliance for Technology Access website.

 Rutgers College Resources